LamaWaffle/100-Days-of-Code-2024/Notes/readme.md

 Parameters and arguments are used to pass information to a function.
 <br>
-<b>Parameters</b> are temporary variables that are used within the function. <br>
+**Parameters** are temporary variables that are used within the function.
-<b>Arguments</b> are the actual values that are passed to the function when it is called.
+**Arguments** are the actual values that are passed to the function when it is called.

 ```python
 def happy_birthday(name):               # name is the parameter.